- Linda Arndt, on Nutrition and Enzymes

 Aural Hematoma in Dogs

-Aural Hematoma Concerns with Dogs
+Dogs and Aural Hematoma Concerns

 For any section of skin under an ear-flap that happens to develop a collection of blood, this is a result (whatever the cause) that is referred to as Aural Hematoma.
 In simpler terms, this is a form of blood blister.
 It can be a serious matter to deal with, often involving surgery.
 Though this may be seen with Cats, it would be extremely rare.